nexiality/documentation/quickstart/IntroductionAndFAQ.md

 ## Where can I go for more help/support?
 For online documentation, start [here](../commands/).
-For additional questions, inquiries or help, submit your request to our [GitHub issue](https://github.com/nexiality/nexial-core/issues).
-Likewise, for any suggestion on new features for Nexial, submit an [issue](https://github.com/nexiality/nexial-core/issues) as well.
+For additional questions, inquiries or help, submit your request to our
+<a href="https://github.com/nexiality/nexial-core/issues" class="external-link">GitHub issue</a>.
+Likewise, for any
+suggestion on new features for Nexial, submit an
+<a href="https://github.com/nexiality/nexial-core/issues" class="external-link">issue</a> as well.

 ## What can I expect from future release?